rmwthorne/rmwthorne.github.io/README.md

   Portfolio Website
 </h1>

-Based on [LekovicMilos/gatsby-starter-portfolio](https://www.gatsbyjs.org/starters/LekovicMilos/gatsby-starter-portfolio/) with many thanks.
+Portfolio website, built on [LekovicMilos/gatsby-starter-portfolio](https://www.gatsbyjs.org/starters/LekovicMilos/gatsby-starter-portfolio/) with many thanks.

 ## Setup

-1.  **Install the dependencies.**
+1.  **Install dependencies**

     ```sh
     nvm use 10
     npm install gatsby-cli
     ```

-2.  **Build it.
-Open the source code and start editing!**
+2.  **Build**

     Navigate into your your portfolio's directory and start it up.